About the programme

-Master's programme in Open eGovernment provides planning, management and technical skills necessary for leading and transforming public organisations to be open, innovative, flexible and effective using information and communication technology (ICT).
+Master's programme in Open eGovernment provides you with planning, management and technical skills necessary for leading and transforming public organisations to be open, inclusive, innovative, flexible and effective using Information and Communication Technology (ICT).

-The programme is given as a distance programme and can be studied in accordance with your preferred timetable.
-Thereby, the programme can be studied wherever you are located in the world, and can easily be adapted to your studying and working situation.
-The program also contains non-mandatory workshops, one each semester, at the campus in Kista, just outside Stockholm.
+The programme contains non-mandatory workshops, one each semester, at the campus in Kista.
 During these workshops, students can meet other students, teachers and experts in the area of e-Government, and visit eGovlab, a center for excellence in e-governance at Stockholm University.

-The programme promotes a new role needed in public organisations, an e-Government architect, a role that has the knowledge and skills necessary to drive IT-enabled changes in the public sector.
-An e-Government architect combines knowledge about democratic processes, citizen service and public administration with skills in designing effective ICT system including e-services for e-Government.
-Graduates will find positions as enterprise and IT architects, project managers, and change agents in public organisations as well as private and non-governmental organisations working within the area of e-Government.
+Graduates will find positions as enterprise and IT architects, project managers and change agents in public organisations as well as private and non-governmental organisations working within the area of e-Government.
 Graduates may also enter Ph.D. programmes for a research career.